-Cittaslow started in Europe in 1999 and is a continuation of the Slow Food movement.
+Cittaslow started in Italy in 1999 and is a continuation of the Slow Food movement.
 It’s the absolute opposite of the fast-lane, homogenous globalised world too many of us live in.

-Cittaslow-registered towns (and there were over 140 around the world by the end of 2011) must abide by a list of values.
+Towns registered with Cittaslow must abide by a list of values.
 These include celebrating what is unique to the town, preserving heritage, working for a sustainable future and a healthier lifestyle, caring for the aged, engaging young people, working towards a sustainable lifestyle and that noblest of aims: 'taking time for leisure and pleasure'.
 Also, the town must have a population below 50 000.

 It’s a celebration of what is unique and different over what is standard and globalised.
 It encourages relaxation and a sane approach to life.